Available for purchase

 This CD is the outcome of a unique scientific project that followed the career of a boy “treble” from age 10:02 to the time of the ending of the “treble” voice (age 12:08 in this case).
 The CD contains solo tracks recorded at different stages in the singer’s development and uniquely demonstrates the subtle changes in the “treble” sound brought about by growth and maturation.
 It is both a source of scientific interest and a product to be enjoyed by any who appreciate the sweet singing of a young boy.
 There are more details of the project here.

-Academic publishing is changing.
-There is a move towards greater access.
 Some articles are now open source, others in more traditional journals are now available to all readers via institutional repositories and authors’ sites.
-You can access here my most recently published peer reviewed articles:
+The following articles are in press or forthcoming.

 Most of my public output is stored in the Edge Hill University Research Archive (EHRA).
 You will find links to EHRA for each article in my publication list if you go to this page.